paraker/terraform_2020/terraform_v12/basics/README.md

  destroy the environment.

-    terraform destroy
+    terraform12 destroy  # Was actually run on 0.11...
     Plan: 0 to add, 0 to change, 2 to destroy.

-    # We are getting errors here, not sure why.
+    # We are getting errors here, not sure why.   # Was also run on 0.11 here.
     # The image
     3 errors occurred:
         * module.container.output.ip: variable "container_id" is nil, but no error was reported